gokusippinlean/gokusippinlean.github.io/_posts/2024-11-4-gotta-get-out.md

 I mean don't get me wrong I got some decent shit going on and all that but I feel like I fell behind when i could've already been where I want to be.

 Over the course of this year I managed to lose some friends.
 Lot of them really.
 At this age you don't get many new ones these days.

+I don't wish ill will onto any of my former friends.
+The opposite really.
+I want them to strive and find all the joy they wwant out of life irregardless of I am in it.

 26 years old.